Appointments in the BPD Clinic

 In case you or your child develops signs or symptoms of a COVID-19 infection, and you have an upcoming BPD clinic appointment, call our office (513-636-3882) ahead of time to discuss options for rescheduling and ensuring your child gets the appropriate follow-up.
 Please do not attend your visit if you or your child has active symptoms.
 For urgent pulmonary concerns, please call 513-636-6771 during normal business hours and have the nurse paged.
 For nights and weekends, please call 513-636-4200 and ask for the pulmonary fellow on call.

 For the safety of our patients, families and employees, all patients seen in our clinics are screened for COVID-19 symptoms at the registration desk.

 Specific Information for Patients with BPD

 As always, if your child is experiencing a life-threatening emergency, dial 911.
-Difficulty breathing is an emergency situation.
+Difficulty breathing is an emergency.
 Let the responder know that you are concerned about COVID-19 so appropriate precautions can be taken when the EMS comes to help.

-You should continue to take your medicines as prescribed and continue with all routine clinic visits.
-If you need refills and cannot be seen due to pandemic restrictions or other policies or preferences, contact the office.
+You should continue to take all medicines as prescribed and continue with all routine clinic visits.
+If you need medication refills, please contact the office during normal business hours.

-We recommend you use your judgement when taking your child outside the home.
-Try to minimize activities in the community and limit visitors to those following CDC guidelines in order to minimize virus exposure for you and your child.
-Maintain all the recommended practices from the Centers for Disease Control and Prevention and your local health department.
-During this time of utmost caution, we recommend mask wearing at all times if you or your child leaves your home.
-Mask do not worsen your child’s breathing.
+We recommend you use your judgement when taking your child for activities outside the home.
+We encourage all the recommended practices from the Centers for Disease Control and Prevention and your local health department.
+Mask wearing can reduce transmission of COVID-19 to you and your child and may reduce other respiratory infections, such as RSV, as well.
+Masks do not worsen your child’s breathing.
 For the latest information regarding protecting your child from COVID-19, please visit the Cincinnati Children’s COVID-19 Information website.